Do you have a question you want to ask?

 Where am I in the queue for a home?

 You no longer have to queue for particular areas.
-Note an interest in the home and we’ll be in touch if you are successful.
+Note an interest in the home in your Band and we’ll be in touch if you are successful.

 How long do I have to wait for a home?

 Every case is different.
 You have to note an interest in an advertised property.
-It is offered to the person in that Group who has been waiting the longest.
+It is offered to the person in that Band who has been waiting the longest.

 How do you decide who gets offered the home?